reymon359/how-to-live/docs/Do what you want/index.md

 The more you know yourself, the easier to it is to know what you really want.

+Be open-minded and understand that other people also want to do what they want.
+No matter how different it is from what you want.

 ## Quotes

 > You can’t let the fear of what people might say or think stop you from doing what you want to do or else we would never do anything. ― Jennifer Lopez